alexx855/axie-ronin-ethers-js-tools/README.md

 npm install axie-ronin-ethers-js-tools ethers@5.7.0 dotenv
 ```

-Generate a wallet and provider, which will be used to interact with the Ronin network using ethers.js
+Create a wallet and provider with ethers, which will be used to interact with the Ronin Network

 ```typescript
 import { ethers } from 'ethers';